 Some sessions start with a short lesson to help the others learn from the more experienced needlecrafters about various stitches, techniques, yarns, patterns, hints about how to read patterns, etc. Then, we move on to visiting with each other and working on our various projects.

-We are still a “young” group in that we only formed back in the Fall of 2013.
 We are always looking for new members.
 To paraphrase Descartes, “Nodo colligo feliciter, ergo sum.
 I hook happily, therefore I am. ”

 The Swim Club provides aquatics experience and benefits for all ages and abilities.
 Its focus is both instructional and performance.
 Like the Ski Club, the Swim Club takes advantage of the outstanding water facilities available to all residents of Lake Heritage.